ppy/osu-wiki/news/2023/2023-12-21-project-loved-december-2023.md

 [![osu!mania Project Loved Discord server banner](/wiki/shared/news/banners/project-loved/banner-mania.png)](https://discord.gg/Ededv7m)

-Before we move onto this month's picks, let's take a moment to bid farewell to the osu!mania captain [Mipha-](https://osu.ppy.sh/users/5767941) and thank them for their dedication to the Project Loved team for over a year!
+Before we move onto this month's picks, let's take a moment to bid farewell to the osu!mania captain ::Mipha-::{ user-id=5767941 } and thank them for their dedication to the Project Loved team for over a year!

 With that out of the way, let's get into the gifts that the Loved team has prepared for you!